saltstack/relenv/docs/source/toolchain.rst

 Toolchains
 ##########

-Mayflower uses toolchains to compile Python (and it's dependencies) on Linux platforms.
+Relenv uses toolchains to compile Python (and it's dependencies) on Linux platforms.
 These toolchains consist of GCC, Binutils, and GLibc and are built using `crosstool-ng`_.
-Mayflower's toolchains are pre-built.
-Users of Mayflower will only need a toolchain when installing C extensions which need to re-main portable accross multiple Linux OSes.
+Relenv's toolchains are pre-built.
+Users of Relenv will only need a toolchain when installing C extensions which need to re-main portable accross multiple Linux OSes.
 When working with pure python applications users should not need to concern themselves with toolchains.

 Building Toolchains